PearlMarketing/the-good-brow/src/components/sections/Microblading/index.md

 ---
 templateKey: microblading-page
-menuLink: What is Cosmetic Tattooing?
+menuLink: Cosmetic Brow Tattoo & Consent Form
-title: What is Cosmetic Tattooing?
+title: Cosmetic Tattooing & Consent Form
 ---
 Microblading is a technique used for enhancing the appearance of the eyebrows.
 Pigment is implanted into the skin in fine, short strokes resembling hair, using a hand-held tool with a blade formed of tiny needles.
 Microblading is meant to look the most natural.